-Figure 6: (A) Susceptibility to tactile versions of the Müller-Lyer suggest that the illusion is not limited to vision.
-(B) The illusion is experienced in both visual and haptic modalities, and the two forms are comparable in magnitude (Suzuki & Arashida, 1992).
+Note.
+(A) Susceptibility to tactile versions of the Müller-Lyer suggest that the illusion is not limited to vision.
+(B) The illusion is experienced in both visual and haptic modalities, and the two forms are comparable in magnitude (Suzuki & Arashida, 1992). = statistically significant; ns = not significant.
+See the online article for the color version of this figure.